dgoeries/downsample/README.md

 # downsample: Collection of downsample algorithms for Python (Python using a C implementation)

-This packages includes:
+This packages includes low level implementations written in C-Python of:

-- A low-level implementation of the `Largest Triangle Dynamic Buckets` (LTD) downsampling algorithm written in C-Python.
+- The `Largest Triangle Dynamic Buckets` (`LTD`) downsampling algorithm
+- The `Largest Triangle Three Buckets` (`LTTB`) downsampling algorithm
+- The `Largest Triangle One Bucket` (`LTOB`) downsampling algorithm

-The code has been translated and refers to the work of:
+The algorithm of `LTTB` was initially developed in (https://github.com/dgoeries/lttbc.git) Parts of this code have been translated and refers to the work of:

 - Ján Jakub Naništa (https://github.com/janjakubnanista/downsample) (Typescript)
 - Hao Chen (https://github.com/haoel/downsampling) (Go)